This post may contain affiliate links. See our affiliate disclosure.

 Tofutti Better Than Sour Cream is probably the most widely available option in the states.
 Many chain grocery stores stock it.
 Check in the plant-based section (where you typically will find tofu and vegan cheese), or sometimes it’s stocked alongside regular sour cream.

 My personal favorite is the Plant Based Sour Cream Alternative by Simple Truth Organic, which is available at many Kroger family stores (Ralph’s, King Soopers, Fred Meyers etc.).
+I also regularly use the one from Forager Project.

 How to Make Your Own Sour Cashew Cream